dallinmoak/webpack-basics/README.md

 - customize dev server (port and host) - put in an env file??
 - make scripts to serve it with prod and dev configs
 - integrate `cross-env`

+### research
+- how to customize the names of the chuncks that are served (`optimization.splitChunks`)/does it matter?